BeardedUnicorn/KeyboardDojo/README.md

 - **Interactive Learning**: Practice keyboard shortcuts in an interactive environment
 - **Progress Tracking**: Track your learning progress and improvement over time
 - **Customized Learning Paths**: Focus on shortcuts for specific applications
+- **Multiple Curriculums**: Choose from different learning paths including IDE shortcuts, programming languages, and more
 - **Premium Content**: Access advanced lessons and features with a subscription
 - **Cross-Platform**: Learn shortcuts for Windows, macOS, and popular applications